 There are numerous Mathematics blogs out there!

-Use Mathblogging.org to see recent posts from an extensive collection of blogs from around the world about mathematics in all its facets.
+Try Mathblogging.org to see recent posts from an extensive collection of blogs from around the world about mathematics in all its facets.

 The blog you are reading now is a WordPress blog – see my very first post for some useful links on learning to use WordPress.
 See also this link for some useful information on using Blogs with students.